CME guidance for providers

-gCMEp will present further concepts specifically designed for the provider community in Europe at the 11th Annual European CME Forum and other meetings over the coming months.
+gCMEp will present further concepts specifically designed for the provider community in Europe at the 14th Annual European CME Forum and other meetings during 2021.

 Setting CME standards in Europe: guiding principles for medical education by Sheelagh Farrow, Darren Gillgrass, Alisa Pearlstone, Jack Torr, Eugene Pozniak, published in Current Medical Research and Opinion, 2012 Nov;28(11):1861-71